tinacious/SimpleDatabase/README.md

 The above example implements what the [deprecated](https://developer.android.com/reference/android/preference/PreferenceManager) class `PreferenceManager`'s `getDefaultSharedPreferences()` method returns.

+## Inspiration

+I was inspired by [TinyDB](https://github.com/kcochibili/TinyDB--Android-Shared-Preferences-Turbo) to make a simpler Kotlin version.

 ## Roadmap

 - Add support for more types